State of GenAI Data Readiness in 2024 - Survey results are in!

 Additional use cases include:

-• Product design deploys synthetic data to provide standardized benchmarks for evaluating product performance in a controlled environment.
+• Product design deploys fake data to provide standardized benchmarks for evaluating product performance in a controlled environment.

-• Behavioral simulations employ synthetic data to explore different scenarios, validate models, and test hypotheses without using real-life data.
+• Behavioral simulations employ artificial data to explore different scenarios, validate models, and test hypotheses without using real-life data.

-While synthetic data is useful, it doesn't replace real data.
+While fake data is useful, it doesn't replace real data.
 Both are needed.
-The quality of the synthetic data depends on the selected generation method and the accuracy with which it captures the underlying patterns of the real data.
+The quality of the artificial data depends on the selected generation method and the accuracy with which it captures the underlying patterns of the real data.

 Synthetic Data Generation for Software Testing